symfony/symfony-docs/testing/end_to_end.rst

 server will return a 404 error.
 This often happens when letting the :doc:`AssetMapper component </frontend/asset_mapper>` handle your application assets in the ``dev`` environment.

-One solution when using AssetMapper is to ref:`compile assets <asset-mapper-compile-assets>` before running your tests.
+One solution when using AssetMapper is to :ref:`compile assets <asset-mapper-compile-assets>` before running your tests.
 This will also speed up your tests, as Symfony won't need to handle the assets, allowing the PHP built-in server to serve them directly.